Minnesota GOP secretary of state hopeful seeks tighter rules - NewsBreak

 “I think it’s a joint responsibility, certainly, between the secretary’s office and the counties, and this is something that I think the Legislature needs to step in and fix right away,” Crockett said at a news conference.

 Crockett has been a harsh critic in the campaign of how Simon stresses ease-of-voting.
-She repeated her earlier statement that the 2020 election was “rigged” against President Donald Trump and called Simon's moves to facilitate voting amid the pandemic “lawless and partisan.”
-She and other Republicans were especially upset with consent decrees that Simon entered into with groups seeking temporary changes, which courts approved.
-A divided federal appeals court later called the constitutionality of one of those measures into question, but the courts never reached a final determination on it.
+She repeated her earlier statement that the 2020 election was “rigged” against President Donald Trump and called Simon’s moves to facilitate voting amid the pandemic were “lawless and partisan.”
+Courts accepted many of those temporary measures, but ruled against some.

 While Trump’s false claims about widespread fraud have led many of his followers to doubt the integrity of the election process, multiple reviews, legal challenges and senior Trump administration officials have affirmed there was no fraud that would have changed the results.